 - We request identification regardless of monetary limit before executing transactions related to insurance, financial leasing, deposit box services and opening all kinds of accounts. (deposit, current, repo etc…)

 - We keep all identification documents for 10 years from the transaction date.

 - Our Bank has a Compliance Department to develop programmes and strategies against Money Laundering and terrorist financing.
-The contact details of the Compliance Officer are as below:

 - Our Computer system works on a real time on line basis and has automated controls in order to avoid double client entries.